 Maybe you are still just sleepy and new.

-You are not so sleepy in the moment as I write this, and we ocassionally have full hours of enjoying you awake and at attention (followed by the dreaded “overtired” status, requiring a swaddle, pacifier and white noise to rectify).
+You are not so sleepy as I write this, and we occasionally have full hours of enjoying you awake and at attention (followed by the dreaded “overtired” status, requiring a swaddle, pacifier and white noise to rectify).

 Your main complaint when irritated is stomach bubbles, and you can pass gas with a force that has multiple times prompted me to ask your Dad if the sound I just heard was you or him.
 Your main interactions with us as a result of this have been tummy naps on our chests, and “bicycle rides” to pump some motility into your little tummy.